glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 ## Trial moves

 Each trial move is implemented in its own type.
 The struct fields hold the parameters of the move (such as the maximum move size).
-A trial move implements an apply method that attempts a trial move and modifies the microstate when accepted given the Hamiltonian.
+Microstate implements an apply method (as part of a TrialMove trait) that attempts a trial move and modifies the microstate when accepted given the Hamiltonian.
 The trial move type has no internal state and is not specifically associated with any simulation or microstate object.
 One trial move can be reused on many different systems, provided they have the same generic types and the move size parameters are meaningful to set the same.
 This design therefore requires an auxiliary type to track the trial move counts for use with monitoring and tuning moves.
 It is the responsibility of the caller to accumulate counter values (if desired).
-The method signature will look something
+The method signature will look something like: `fn apply(&mut self, &trial:
-like: `fn apply(&self, &mut microstate: Microstate, &hamiltonian: H) -> Counter`

-TODO: Consider whether `TrialMove` should be a trait or not.
-It would be easy enough to write one, but what would it achieve?
-Do we have a need to write higher level methods that operate on a generic trial move or a set of trial moves?
-Tuners (see below) are one possible case for that.
+T, &hamiltonian: H) -> Counter` To make accumulation easy, the `Counter` types should implement the necessary arithmetic traits.

 ### Tuning move sizes